123sites/prework-study-guide/README.md

 ## License

-The License is in the Repo.
+The License for this is in the Repo.

 ## Features